danielharrell/open-eyes-lect-2017-18/Open.md

 a boundary, and *carried* us to what we see rather than containing it.

+(Revise from here.)
 Yet if we now press the account in this opposite direction, against all bounds, we risk replacing our partial sense with nonsense.
 For suppose true openness *were* boundless.
 What then makes it definite enough to be something rather than